-As passenger car drivers ourselves, the legal staff at the law offices of Lebowitz & Mzhen, LLC, shares everyone's concern for improved highway safety.
+As passenger car drivers ourselves, the legal staff at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, shares everyone's concern for improved highway safety.
 We remind drivers and pedestrians alike that tractor-trailers and other large commercial motor vehicles (CMVs) should be given a wide berth whenever possible.
 But when a collision does happen, if negligence is suspected on the part of the trucker, then we recommend that the victim or his family speak to a qualified legal professional with expertise in the area of commercial trucking accidents.

 As Baltimore car, truck and motorcycle injury lawyers, we recognize that every traffic accident is different.
 The circumstances, the vehicles involved and the victims' injuries are each unique for every crash that takes place here in Maryland.
 Fault, as well, varies depending on the situation and the various aspects of the particular traffic collision.
 On this subject, Maryland's legal statutes allow for a trucking company who employs a commercial truck driver to be held responsible for that individual's negligent actions that led to an injury or death.